ntk148v/gclone/README.md

 # gclone

-A Git clone tool written by pure Golang
+A lazy tool written by Golang to clone git repository then place it to the right folder.